Road trips you never thought you’d take

 Everything about Australia’s Great Ocean Road rocks your world.
 It connects the dynamic Melbourne with artsy Adelaide; it offers views of marsupials, moors and men surfing; it boasts beautiful weather 365 days per year.

-You’ll make countless stops along the Road, which the Australian government commissioned both to honor the fallen of World War I as well as to make driving along the country’s southern coast less of a battle.
+You’ll make countless stops along the Road, which the Australian government commissioned both to honour the fallen of World War I as well as to make driving along the country’s southern coast less of a battle.
 The undisputed highlight, however, is the 12 Apostles, a collection of limestone columns (note: only eight remain) that formed when the inland sea that occupied most of Australia during prehistory drained.

 SLEEP: The 12 Apostles are most stunning at sunrise at sunset—get your 50 winks at 12 Apostles Cottages, whose proximity to the formation is the ultimate luxury, to take advantage of both.